Academic-ID/sapienAI/README.md

 ## File Storage Configuration

-Define where user files and application data are stored.
+Define where uploaded files and application data are stored.

-The defaults here will work if using the provided docker compose file.
+The defaults here will work with no adjustments required if using the provided Docker Compose file.

 ### General Storage Settings